 Whether that apology was made under pressure from Spotify is unclear, though Spotify staffers want to edit comments like that before they get published.
 That would include simply cutting the section out, or issuing a warning and link to other information — similar to the oversight employed by Twitter and Facebook.

 Of course, that level of oversight could create a serious rift between Rogan and Spotify.
-Beyond that, it could constitute a breach of contract, which would give Rogan an exit from the deal after delivering a handful of episodes.
+Beyond that, it could constitute a breach of contract, which would give Rogan an exit from the deal after delivering a handful of episodes (currently, Rogan episodes have now been scrubbed from all Spotify alternatives).

 Either way, this marriage looks troubled — just days after the honeymoon.